 A few years back a mother of two in Flint Michigan, upon finding that one of her children was not growing well, called an environmental engineer to test her home’s water supply.
 The tests revealed elevated levels of lead.
 This happened right after Flint’s water source was switched from the Detroit river and Lake Huron to the Flint river.
 Without added corrosion inhibitors, the Flint’s corrosive water caused lead to leach into the water supply network.
 As of yet, the contaminated water has caused neurotoxity in 12,000 kids.
 It has also caused a Legionnaires disease outbreak, killing 12 and affecting another 80 people.
-Now, after several years of fighting against environmental injustice, the city is expecting a new lead pipe network in July 2020.
+Now, after several years of fighting against environmental injustice, the city is planning to replace the lead pipe network in July 2020.

 Rabia Nusrat, Ideaxme’s Public Interviewer and an environmental engineering senior at University of Engineering and Technology (UET), Lahore, interviewed Dr. Marc Edwards, an environmental engineer and professor of environmental engineering at University of Virginia, Tech.
 He has helped expose the DC and Flint water crisis and continually fought for environmental justice, forcing the EPA to revise their regulations about lead and copper contamination.